 Members were concerned about the issue of homeless people not taking up beds in hostels in the City, particularly due to safety fears.
-Members stated that they felt that this had been an ongoing problem for a number of years, so would request further information on how this is being tackled, to allow street homeless to have the opportunity of a bed and feel safe in a hostel.
+Members stated that they felt that this had been an ongoing problem for a number of years, so would request further information on how this is being tackled to ensure that the street homeless have the opportunity of a bed and feel safe in a hostel.